-Adelaide Tambo’s political life started at the age of 10 after a raid by the police, following a riot in Top Location, Vereeniging.
+Adelaide Tambo’s political life started at the age of 10 after a raid by the police, following an uprising in Top Location, Vereeniging.
 A police officer had been killed, and Adelaide's ailing grandfather, aged 82, was among those who were arrested and taken to the town square.
 There the old man collapsed and Adelaide had to sit with him until he regained consciousness.
 The way the young policemen pushed him around and called him 'boy' made her swear to fight them till the end.
 This was in 1939 and at the time she was a primary school pupil at St Thomas Practising School in Johannesburg.
-In 1944, she started working for the ANC as a courier, while studying at Orlando High.
+In 1944, she started working for the African National Congress (ANC) as a courier, while studying at Orlando High.
 She had joined the school's debating society and, as it was during this time that Dr Malan was entrenching apartheid, it became a heated subject for most of the students.

 Oliver and Adelaide Tambo were asked by the ANC to leave the country in 1960 and to carry on the work of the organisation outside South Africa once they were settled.
 Adelaide resumed her work as a courier - this time for her husband.
 Based in London until the unbanning of all political parties, Adelaide became a founder member of the Afro-Asian Solidarity Movement and the Pan-African Women's Organisation (PAWO).
 She also assisted in identifying and financially assisting some of the families whose children left South Africa after the 1976 uprisings.
 In 1994 she was elected to represent the ANC in Parliament, but preferred not to serve a second five year term.